sebnemgormus/cryptocurrency-with-react/README.md

 # Cryptocurrency Tracking Web Application

-Written using React.js, Material UI, and the CoinGecko API.
+Written using React.js, Material UI, and CoinGecko API.
 An application where you can see the list of cryptocurrencies with current prices.
 You can also search for a coin within the list and access the coin detail pages.